shaeberling/winston-esp/README.md

  - OTA support (no more plugging it in to update) ⌛

 ### 0.5 (planned)
+ - Overarching goal: Enable door/window/plant sensors that are off the grid.
+ - Add support for CO2/particle sensor for air quality measurements. ⌛
  - Add support for deep sleep mode to enable battery operation ⌛
- - Added support for Adafruit STEMMA Soil Sensor ⌛
+ - Add support for Adafruit STEMMA Soil Sensor ⌛

 ### 0.4  (in progress)
- - Overarching goal: Dynamic config, MQTT, internal events, feature complete for physical box 1.0.
+ - Overarching goal: Dynamic config, MQTT, internal events, feature complete for physical box 1.0 as well as patio box. ✓
  - Revamped internal event system for modules to publish updates to both MQTT as well as a connected screen ✓
  - Node set-up is controlled by a protocol buffer.
 This enables nodes to be different by changing their embedded configuration instead of re-compiling. ✓
  - Move timezone setting to be dynamic, instead of in code ✓